stlab/better-code/better-code/src/chapter-2-contracts.md

 describe what the method does, and what it should return.
 That's the postcondition.

-So it is *very rare* that a postcondition will need to be separately documented.
-The only reason you might write it out is if there's some aspect of the postcondition you can't easily capture in the summary ( and remember, the postcondition that can't be fully described in the summary is a “code smell”, thus these cases are rare).
+In fact, it's *very rare* that a postcondition will need to be separately documented.
+The only reason you might write it out is if there's some aspect of the postcondition you can't easily capture in the summary (and remember, the postcondition that can't be fully described in the summary is a “code smell”, thus these cases are rare).

-So we can erase the separate statement of postconditions.
+Therefore we can erase the separate statement of postconditions.
 That said, you should always ask yourself how you'd state the postconditions and making sure they're completely captured by the summary before you omit them.
 Considering the postcondition is part of the process that makes the summary complete.

 And since we know everything the method does is captured in the summary, we can assume everything else in the program is unchanged, so the